 The Evidence Is in

-The Jada System was evaluated in a US clinical trial, the PEARLE study.
+The JADA System was evaluated in a US clinical trial, the PEARLE study.

 Not actual patient